 The state team has developed a schedule with four tracks to meet the 10-Year Plan commitments.
 In addition to planning and implementing the Bruchard Road Dust Suppression Project, the Species Conservation Habitat (SCH) project, and the Dust Suppression Action Plan, the state team will begin the public phase of the programmatic environmental document planning for the full 10-Year Plan in March 2020.
 In addition, the team is starting the process to meet its commitments for long-term planning beyond Phase I.

-A series of three virtual workshops will be held to solicit community input on the draft Project Description goals and objectives as well as the sizes, locations, and types of projects being proposed and anticipated impacts.
-The state is also seeking feedback about how the public would like to access the Sea and what compatible community amenities should be prioritized.
+A series of three virtual workshops were held in September 2020 to solicit community input on the draft Project Description goals and objectives as well as the sizes, locations, and types of projects being proposed and anticipated impacts.
+The state also solicited feedback about how the public would like to access the Sea and what compatible community amenities should be prioritized.
 In addition to the public workshops, written comments on the Project Description were accepted through September 30, 2020.

 All comments received, either verbally or written, have been compiled into a document below.
 The input acquired will help inform the development of a range of alternatives for approximately 30,000 acres of projects that will be part of the document.

 - Preguntas para recibir comentarios públicos sobre el borrador de la descripción del proyecto del SSMP, fase I: Plan de 10 Años

 - Public Workshop Flyer – Projects are coming to the Salton Sea!